Giom-V/Home-assistant/automations/README.md

 All those automations are using the 3 helpers

 -   `binary_sensor.people_home` indicates if someone who's tracked (my wife and I) are home.
-The issue is that it doesn't take into account that my daughter could be [home alone](https://en.wikipedia.org/wiki/Home_Alone), which for now doesn not happen often since she's still young or that we may have visitors (my parents or my in-laws for ex.), which is a case that happen quite often.
+The issue is that it doesn't take into account that my daughter could be [home alone](https://en.wikipedia.org/wiki/Home_Alone), which for now doesn not happen often since she's still young or that we may have visitors (my parents or my in-laws for ex.), which is a case that happen quite often.¶p
 -   `input_boolean.visitors` is meant to solve that problem.
 It indicates that we have someone visiting and prevents the different automations from triggering.
 -   `input_boolean.away_mode` indicates that the "alarm/alerts" are set.
 Using such a helper lets us clearly see the status and also let us overwrite it if needed.